 About the Fralin Biomedical Research Institute at VTC

-The Virginia Tech Carilion Research Institute is one of Virginia Tech’s three thematic research institutes.
+The Fralin Biomedical Research Institute at VTC is one of Virginia Tech’s only research institute devoted solely to biomedical research.
 It opened on Sept.
 1, 2010, welcoming new faculty, postdoctoral fellows, students, and staff from across the United States and throughout the world.
 It grew rapidly to 26 research teams with more than 300 faculty, staff, and students by 2017 and almost $100 million in extramural research grant funding, primarily from the National Institutes of Health.

 Research Target Areas